jamii/jamii.github.com/resume.md

 * Helped release Light Table as an open-source project.

-* On the program committee for the [Future of Programming Workshop](http://www.future-programming.org/2015/call.html)
+* Sat on the program committee for the [Future of Programming Workshop](http://www.future-programming.org/2015/call.html).

 ## Consultant

 #### May 2009 – Nov 2013

-Highlighted projects:
+Highlighted commercial projects:

 * Provided item-item article recommendations for Springer users based on ~600m past downloads.
 Uses locality-sensitive hashing and external sorting to run on a single low-powered server.